MS Oslofjord (1937)

-MS Oslofjord was an ocean liner built in 1938 by A/G Weser Shipbuilders, Bremen, Germany, for Norwegian America Line.
+MS Oslofjord was an ocean liner built in 1936 by A/G Weser Shipbuilders, Bremen, Germany, for Norwegian America Line.
 She was of 18,673 gross register tons and could carry 860 passengers.
-She would have an uneventful career until 1939 were two separate incidents happened.
-One from 27 April 1939, where she collided with an American pilot boat, and another where she struck a mine sinking her.
+She had an uneventful career from 1937 until 1939, when she collided with an American pilot boat.
+She saw brief service in World War II, before sinking in 1941 after hitting a mine.

 Career

 Early years

 The 18,673 GRT motor ship was built on 15 May 1936, and launched on 29 December 1937, at Bremer Schiffswerft AG Weser, was 171.75 meters long, 22.37 meters wide, and five decks high.
 860 passengers (152 in cabin class, 307 in tourist class, and 401 in third class) and 310 crew members were taken on board.

 The Oslofjord was powered by four seven-cylinder diesel engines from Maschinenfabrik Augsburg-Nürnberg AG, which acted on two propellers.
 The transfer to the owners took place in May 1938.
 The shipping company Den Norske Amerikalinje was founded in 1910 to establish a passenger service between Norway and the United States.
 Their ships served the Oslo – Kristiansand – Stavanger – Bergen – New York route.